Philippines president Rodrigo Duterte is running a deadly, merciless drug war— and president Donald Trump is all for it.

 Trump was “sensitive to our worry about illegal drugs,” Duterte said of the conversation.

 “He wishes me well in my campaign, and he said we are doing it as a sovereign nation, the right way,” Duterte recalls.

-But it’s impossible to ignore the fact that Vice President Mike Pence is hardline anti-marijuana, and that Trump chose Alabama Senator Jeff “Reefer Madness” Sessions to be attorney general.
+The legalized marijuana industry is worried, because Vice President Mike Pence is hardline anti-marijuana, and Trump chose Alabama Senator Jeff “Reefer Madness” Sessions to be attorney general.

-When Trump’s pick for Secretary of State, former Exxon Mobil CEO Rex Tillerson, was being questioned during his Senate confirmation hearings, he refused to say anything bad about Duterte’s murderous drug war.
+When Trump’s Secretary of State, former Exxon Mobil CEO Rex Tillerson, was being questioned during his Senate confirmation hearings, he refused to say anything bad about Duterte’s murderous drug war.

 Florida Senator Marco Rubio repeatedly pressed Tillerson on whether it was acceptable for Duterte to murder thousands of people, but Tillerson played dumb.

 And if you want to be even more amazed by how insane the world has gotten, look at these two videos from a white supremacist who LOVES Duterte and Trump: